ryansh100/NewWorld/README.md

 ##Private Deferred:
 Rules follow same pattern as deferred with the exception that card is kept face down by player that drew it.
 Card is resolved when round number is met and affects only the drawing player if comditions are met.

+#Negotiation
+Players are encouraged to negotiate when conflicts arise in simultaneous activities or actions.

 #Terms

 * Action
 * Conflict
 * Court